- System requirements

 $ open -a Simulator

-- Make sure your simulator is using a 64-bit device (iPhone 5s or later) by checking the settings in the simulator’s Hardware > Device menu.
+- Make sure your simulator is using a 64-bit device (iPhone 5s or later).
+You can check the device by viewing the settings in the simulator’s Hardware > Device or File > Open Simulator menus.

 Create and run a simple Flutter app